raiventeguh/infrastructure-design/README.md

 - Fargate with AutoScaling
 - Small Task Compute & memory
 - Sidecar for tracing

 ## Migrations
+Postgresql will be reside in private subnet, to ensure security reason (can't be accessed by anyone over internet) RDS is chosen instead of aurora due to price.
+Even thos aurora is more scalable, but the price currently it's still a bit too high.
+Especially "Pause" while inactive can't be used if application using Connection pooling.
-Postgresql will be reside in private subnet, to ensure security reason (can't be accessed by anyone over internet) Due to this reason having a migration pipeline (Db Versioning) is better solution there are few DB Migration for postgres, the major one is sqitch and Liquibas. (assume with liquibase)
+Due to this reason having a migration pipeline (Db Versioning) is better solution there are few DB Migration for postgres, the major one is sqitch and Liquibas. (assume with liquibase)